ATothMate/simple_etl_task/README.md

   detect any new entries for warehousing, enabling business processes to analyze the transaction data in the desired fashion.

-With the current demonstration the process takes 3 cycles to process all source files (due to the 3 starting *CSV* files).
-After that the log messages should contain information:
+With the current demonstration, the process takes 3 cycles to process all source files (due to the 3 starting *CSV* files).
+After that, the log messages should contain information:
  - by the ***feeder***:
-   Looking for available source file in: /app/data_folder_source.
+   Looking for available source files in: /app/data_folder_source.
    Found no processable file.
  - by the ***pre_loader***:
    Found 0 new source CSV files compared to the DB.
    No data to insert to 'preload_transaction'.
  - by the ***delta_loader***:
-   Found 0 new entries in 'preload_transaction' table.
+   Found 0 new entries in the 'preload_transaction' table.
    Skipping insertion as there is no new entry.

 After these messages, **the demonstration can be stopped**, by hitting: `Ctrl+c`